MicrosoftDocs/learn/learn-pr/edge/integrate-with-pwabuilder/includes/5-customize-pwa-settings.md

 ## Additional PWA features

-When using PWABuilder to create a PWA, you can incorporate additional features like push notifications, background sync, and offline capabilities by extending the generated service worker file and customizing your app's code.
+When using PWABuilder to create a PWA, you can incorporate more features like push notifications, background sync, and offline capabilities by extending the generated service worker file and customizing your app's code.
 Here's how to implement these features using PWABuilder:

 ### Implement push notifications